-Consume carbs right from the start of the an adventure, don't wait!
+Consume carbs right from the start of the run, don't wait!
 Distribute your carb intake across the hour, consuming carbs roughly every 20 minutes.

-For a long duration event, aim to consume carbohydrates which contain more than one type of sugar.
+For a long duration event such as an ultra, aim to consume carbohydrates which contain more than one type of sugar.
 A glucose and fructose mix is preferred, which can be found in most carbohydrate supplements such as drinks, gels and bars.

-You should adopt a mix-and-match strategy to meet their carb intake targets.
+Runners should adopt a mix-and-match strategy to meet their carb intake targets.
 A combination of drinks, gels, bars and whole foods should be used to fulfil hourly carb goals.